Goal setting with your horse

 Next, we will discuss choosing goals that matter.
-A bank manager's goal to "Make 50 peanut butter and jelly sandwiches by 2:00pm" may be specific, measurable, attainable and time-bound, but lacks relevance.
-Relevant goals (when met) drive the team (you and your horse), department (your 4-H club) and organization (4-H) forward.
+A bakery manager's goal to "Make 50 peanut butter and jelly sandwiches by 2 p.m." may be specific, measurable, attainable and time-bound, but lacks relevance.
+Relevant goals drive the team (you and your horse), department (your 4-H club) and organization (4-H) forward.
 A goal that supports other goals would be considered a relevant goal.

 A relevant goal can answer yes to these questions: